jerryluo01/QR-code/README.md

 # QR-code

-Simulating the creation, manipulation and analysis of QR codes
+Simulating the creation, manipulation and analysis of a QR code.